Introduction

 saveRDS(geo_so, file = 'results/rdata/geo_so_sct_normalized.rds')

-Once that completes, we’ll power down the session as we earlier.
+Once that completes, we’ll power down the session.

 Next steps: PCA and integration